joemoose/psiops/docs/index.md

 ## Momentum

 When a player makes an *action roll*, that roll can generate *momentum*.
-You start every session with 2 points of *momentum* and generate more when you make successful rolls.
+You start every session with 2 points of *momentum* and generate more when you make successful *action rolls*.
 You can spend your *momentum* to receive various bonuses or resist incoming consequences.

 Whenever you make an *action roll*, you gain additional *momentum* as follows.